sougatach/zfi_glmaster/README.md

 3. Use what you need from the objects in the Nugget file; not all objects are required depending on your scenario.
 4. All comments and suggestions welcome - please proceed to https://blogs.sap.com/?p=1202865

-OR
+<b>OR</b>

-Go to the src folder to find all source code files if you are using abapGit.
+1. Go to the src folder to find all source code files if you are using abapGit.